Maghrebi Arabic: Characteristics

 The varieties of Maghrebi Arabic form a dialect continuum.
 The degree of mutual intelligibility is high between geographically adjacent dialects (such as local dialects spoken in Eastern Morocco and Western Algeria or Eastern Algeria and North Tunisia or South Tunisia and Western Libya), but lower between dialects that are further apart, e.g. between Moroccan and Tunisian Darija.
 Conversely, Moroccan Darija and particularly Algerian Derja cannot be easily understood by Eastern Arabic speakers (from Egypt, Sudan, Levant, Iraq, and Arabian peninsula) in general.

 Maghrebi Arabic continues to evolve by integrating new French or English words, notably in technical fields, or by replacing old French and Italian/Spanish ones with Modern Standard Arabic words within some circles; more educated and upper-class people who code-switch between Maghrebi Arabic and Modern Standard Arabic have more French and Italian/Spanish loanwords, especially the latter came from the time of al-Andalus.
 Maghrebi dialects all use n- as the first-person singular prefix on verbs, distinguishing them from Levantine dialects and Modern Standard Arabic.

 Relationship with Modern Standard Arabic and Berber languages

 Modern Standard Arabic is the primary language used in the government, legislation and judiciary of countries in the Maghreb.
 Maghrebi Arabic is mainly a spoken and vernacular dialect, although it occasionally appears in entertainment and advertising in urban areas of Algeria, Morocco and Tunisia.
 In Algeria, where Maghrebi Arabic was taught as a separate subject under French colonization, some textbooks in the dialect exist but they are no longer officially endorsed by the Algerian authorities.
 Maghrebi Arabic has a mostly Semitic Arabic vocabulary.
-It contains Berber loanwords, which represent 2–3% of the vocabulary of Libyan Arabic, 8–9% of Algerian and Tunisian Arabic, and 10–15% of Moroccan Arabic.
-The dialect may also possess a substratum of Punic.
+Studies looking at the Levenshtein distance between Maghrebi Arabic dialects and standard Arabic found that for Moroccan Arabic the percentage of synsets with word pairs that were at least 60% similar was 42.0% for Moroccan Arabic and for Algerian Arabic, 20% of words have a Levenshtein distance of 0 (i.e. original from Arabic) and 34% have a distance of 1 (i.e. one letter difference).
+Maghrebi Arabic also contains a large amount of Berber loanwords, which represent 2–3% of the vocabulary of Libyan Arabic, 8–9% of Algerian and Tunisian Arabic, and 10–15% of Moroccan Arabic.
+Berber borrowings into Arabic is significantly lower than Arabic borrowings into Berber languages.
+This is due the status of Berber languages among Arabic speakers.